-\begin{remark} The Weierstrass points of $C_2$ are ramification points of the quotient map $C_2 \rightarrow C_4$ induced by the push-forward of the involution $\tau_3$ to $C_2$, i.e. the fixed points of that involution on $C_2$.
+\begin{remark} The Weierstrass points of $C_2$ are ramification points of the quotient map $C_2 \rightarrow C_4$ induced by the push-forward of the involution $\tau_3$ to $C_2$, i.e., the fixed points of that involution on $C_2$.
 These are the two points at infinity, and four affine points given by the roots of $\tilde{\Delta}(x,x)=0$. \end{remark}

-\section{Proof of the bias conjecture for typical curves}
+\section{Proof of the Bias conjecture for typical curves}

-In order to compute the bias and prove our main result in Theorem \ref{thm:main2}, the remaining term from Corollary \ref{cor:final} whose average over primes we need to understand is $\#S(\F_p)$.
-For~that we consider the following general situation.
+To compute the bias and prove our main result in Theorem \ref{thm:main2}, we need to understand the average over primes of the remaining term from Corollary \ref{cor:final}, namely \( \#S(\mathbb{F}_p) \).
+To address this, we consider the following general situation.

 Let $f(x)\in \ZZ[x]$ be an irreducible polynomial.
-For a prime $p$, we denote by $N_f(p)=\#\{\alpha \in \Fp: f(\alpha)=0\}$ the number of distinct zeros of the mod $p$ reduction of $f(x)$.
+For a prime $p$, we denote by $\#Z_{f}(\Fp)=\#\{\alpha \in \Fp: f(\alpha)=0\}$ the number of distinct zeros of the mod $p$ reduction of $f(x)$.

 \begin{proposition} Let $f(x)\in \ZZ[x]$ be an irreducible polynomial.
 We have that